Find schools that offer these popular programs

 Experience is the key element in the education of a railroad inspector.
 Most railroad worker jobs require a high school diploma and a minimum of one year in the railroad industry is typically required for most positions.
 However, in some cases, a bachelor's degree in mechanical or electrical engineering, or engineering technology, may substitute for this requirement.

 Railroad inspectors should have strong problem solving, communication, and decision-making skills.
 They should be in good physical condition, since this job requires walking, bending, crawling, and climbing ladders.
 Interpersonal skills are also important, because railroad inspectors work closely with other railroad personnel, including managers, engineers, and rail yard employees.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed railroad workers is expected to decrease 3% from 2014 to 2024, which is slower than the average.
-Transportation inspectors, including railroad inspectors, had a median annual wage of $70,820 as of May 2015, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed transportation inspectors, including railroad inspectors, is expected to increase by 6% from 2016 to 2026.
+Transportation inspectors had a median annual wage of $72,140 as of May 2017, per the BLS.
 Aspiring railroad inspectors might find the most opportunities in metropolitan areas, such as New York City or Chicago.

 Alternative Career Options

 Similar career options in this field include: